Advance the Pharmaceutical Industry

 Course and lab work culminate in the development of a thesis proposal.
 The final thesis, its oral presentation and defense are capstone requirements for earning the master’s degree.
 One of our accomplished faculty members will mentor you through the research process, serving as your thesis advisor and guiding you along the way.

+Students must apply by July 31 to start in the fall.
 A bachelor’s degree in pharmaceutical sciences, chemistry, biology or a related field is required.
 In addition, please submit:

 - An online application at www.wilkes.edu/applyonline